Afflicted by conflict and hungerLast Update：2019/03/12

 Over 5.2 million South Sudanese need your help

 Since December 2013, South Sudan has been in the midst of an armed conflict.
-Over 4 million people have lost their homes and become displaced.
-More than 2.4 million of them are now seeking refuge in neighbouring countries.
-Of the 1.3 million South Sudanese who have fled to Uganda, over 85% are children and women.
-Food and clean water are two of the most urgent needs among them.
+Some 4 million people have lost their homes and become displaced.
+More than 1.87 million are internally displaced, while over 2.27 million are refugees seeking refuge in neighbouring countries.
+In January 2019, nearly 800,000 South Sudanese were still remaining in Uganda, with food and clean water being two of the most urgent needs for them.

 On top of violence, South Sudanese also suffer from hunger.
-As drought and the ongoing conflict continue to worsen the country’s deteriorating economy and food crisis, it is estimated that over 7 million people in South Sudan are experiencing food insecurity.
+As the ongoing conflict continues to worsen the country’s deteriorating economy and food crisis, it is estimated that over 5.2 million people in South Sudan are experiencing food insecurity.

-Kevin Chiu, CEO of World Vision Hong Kong, visited refugee camps in Uganda to understand the situation of South Sudanese refugees and the frontline works of World Vision.
+Kevin Chiu, the then CEO of World Vision Hong Kong, visited refugee camps in Uganda to understand the situation of South Sudanese refugees and the frontline works of World Vision.

 Forced to flee in a rush, South Sudanese refugees lack food, cooking utensils and other commodities.